antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

 for CPython, and I wanted to share my experience to make sure that CPython core devs are aware of them.

-One lesson which I learnt is that the set of benchmarks in `pyperformance` are a good starting point, but they are not entirely representative of what you find in the wild.
+One lesson which I learned is that the set of benchmarks in `pyperformance` are a good starting point, but they are not entirely representative of what you find in the wild.